-The Chancellor, through his/her/their designee(s), may cause traffic on Campus to be restricted or rerouted as necessary by construction, emergency situations, special events, and other circumstances.
-Notice of such restrictions shall be given by placing temporary signs or barriers by a representative of the Department or other University official.
+The Chancellor, through their designee(s), may cause traffic on Campus to be restricted or rerouted as necessary by construction, emergency situations, special events, and other circumstances.
+Notice of such restrictions will be given by a representative of the Department or other University official by placing temporary signs or barriers.
 It shall be unlawful to violate such restriction(s).

 Fire Lanes/Fire Hydrants

-No person (even if mobility impaired) shall park a Vehicle, allow it to idle in, or block access to any area designated as a fire lane or any area within fifteen feet in either direction of a fire hydrant.
+No person (even if mobility impaired) may park a Vehicle, allow it to idle in, or block access to any area designated as a fire lane or any area within 15 feet in either direction of a fire hydrant.
 Any emergency authorization for use of fire lanes must be obtained through the Department.
 Pavement markings and/or signs will prominently indicate fire lanes on Campus.

 Sidewalks and Landscape

-No person shall operate or park a Vehicle on grass or shrubbery unless such areas are signed and marked for such activity.
+No person may operate or park a Vehicle on grass or shrubbery unless such areas are signed and marked for such activity.

-Except for approved University Electric Vehicles or as authorized by the Chancellor or his/her/their designee(s), no person shall operate or park a Vehicle on a Campus sidewalk.
-Further, no person, other than on-duty law enforcement officers, shall operate or park a Motorized Two-Wheeled Vehicle on a Campus sidewalk.
-Bicycles may be operated on Campus sidewalks provided that no person shall operate a Bicycle in a manner that jeopardizes pedestrian safety or State-owned or private property.
+Except for approved University Electric Vehicles or as authorized by the Chancellor or their designee(s), no person may operate or park a Vehicle on a Campus sidewalk.
+Further, no person, other than on-duty law enforcement officers, may operate or park a Motorized Two-Wheeled Vehicle on a Campus sidewalk.
+Bicycles may be operated on Campus sidewalks provided that no person operates a Bicycle in a manner that jeopardizes pedestrian safety or State-owned or private property.

-No person shall use in-line skates or skateboards on Campus in a manner that jeopardizes the safety of other pedestrians; on any walls, monuments, gutters, ditches, railings, Bicycle racks, benches, other structures, fixtures, or property on the Campus; or on any ramps or steps on Campus except for the purpose of entering or leaving a building or making normal pedestrian progress along a Campus sidewalk.
+No person may use in-line skates or skateboards on Campus in a manner that jeopardizes the safety of other pedestrians; on any walls, monuments, gutters, ditches, railings, Bicycle racks, benches, other structures, fixtures, or property on the Campus; or on any ramps or steps on Campus except for the purpose of entering or leaving a building or making normal pedestrian progress along a Campus sidewalk.